shriyanyamali/Lextract/README.md

 Eg. `pdf_texts_79_batch_1.txt` will be followed by `pdf_texts_79_batch_2.txt`.
 If the biggest number is 82, say as the file `pdf_texts_79_batch_82.txt`, then there are 82 batches of pdf_texts_79.

 ## Requirements

-Make sure that Git and Python is installed on your system.
-If not, you can install the latest version of Python from [python.org/downloads](https://www.python.org/downloads/).

-For Windows users, make sure that "Add to PATH" is check during installation, or else you will not be able to install the following packages.

 You will need a Google Gemini API key in order to run the `scrape-chunks.py` and `scrape-individual.py` scripts.
 You can get a free api key [here](https://ai.google.dev/).
 The code is preset to use the Gemini 2.0 Flash model.
 Though other models have higher accuracy, the Flash models have higher usage limits, making them the only viable option when using the free API key, as you will run into the rate limit very quickly.
 If you are paying for an API key and have a high budget, you can use 1.5 Pro or 2.5 Pro models for higher accuracy, but they are less cost-efficient.